 “Sometimes, children can be silent on tough issues like mental wellness or bullying because they’re ashamed or fearful, or because their parents are too busy or find it difficult to talk about these issues,” says Ee Ping.
 “So I hope this book can be a platform that will open up that conversation.”

 Wendy is a writer, wife, and mother.
-She was a TV journalist and radio producer once upon a time, but has since traded in the newsroom for the quiet joys of family life and writing for the Lord.
-She hopes that God will use what He’s given her to glorify Him through her life and words.
-Her perfect day includes peanut butter, spending time with Jesus, and having a good cuddle with her husband and son.
+She was a TV journalist and radio producer once upon a time, but has since traded in the newsroom for the quiet joys of family life.
+She hopes to grow as a daughter of God, and to glorify Him through her life and words.
+Her perfect day includes peanut butter, time with Jesus, and a good cuddle with her family.

 Share This Article